Wills and Estates – Last Will and Testament Law – Arkansas

 The affidavit shall be written on the will, or, if that is impracticable, it shall be securely affixed to the will or to a true copy of the will by the officer administering the oath.

-If the probate of the will is uncontested, the affidavit may be accepted by the probate court with the same effect as if the testimony of the witness had been taken before the court.
+If the probate of the will is uncontested, the affidavit may be accepted by the circuit court with the same effect as if the testimony of the witness had been taken before the court.
 28-25-106.

 Incorporation of writing by reference: Any writing in existence when a will is executed may be incorporated by reference if the language of the will manifests this intent and describes the writing sufficiently to permit its identification.